 - COVR: A pan-European project that exists to significantly increase safety for humans and robots working in shared spaces.
-Go to website.
+Learn more about COVR

-- SafeCOP: The goal is to develop a framework for safe communication between two coworking technologies.
-Go to website.
+- SafeCOP: The goal is to develop a framework for safe communication between two cooperative technologies.
+Learn more about SafeCOP

-- TEDAI: Development of a reliable collaborative robot - a mobile robot with a tethered drone - to partially automate stock counting in high storage units.
-Read more.
+- TEDAI: Development of a reliable, cooperative robot - a mobile robot with a tethered drone - to partially automate stock counting in high storage units.
+Read more about TEDAI

 - Bladerunner: Development of robot technology that can make complex moulds to shape poured concrete.
 Read more.